-[5] The subject property is undeveloped land with no improvements and is a corner lot located on Jasper Avenue in the Core Commercial Arts Zone (CCA) in Downtown Edmonton.
-The subject is a corner lot of 8,023 square feet with CCA zoning and an effective zoning of CB2.

-[6] The subject property has been assessed using the cost approach to value resulting in a 2012 assessment of \$1,392,000.
+- [5] The subject property is undeveloped land with no improvements and is an interior lot located on Jasper Avenue in the Core Commercial Arts Zone in Downtown Edmonton.
+The subject is an interior lot of 8,023 square feet with CCA zoning and an effective zoning of CB2. - [6] The subject property has been assessed using the cost approach to value resulting in a 2012 assessment of \$1,239,500.